siriobalmelli/fastfec/README.md

 				but the tradeoff of LDGM is (slight) inefficiency.

 # TODO
--	clean up randomness
 -	avx and non-avx build ok
 -	tests for BOTH static and linked lib cases (nonlibc also)
--	validation, aka pretty graphs
+-	validation -> benchmarking, aka pretty graphs
 -	rename 'stack'

 -	perf stat